 B) medicine ball cross over push ups

-C) alternate superman drill
+C) alternate superman drill (belly down on floor)

 After the training was more hip mobility and soft tissue work on all areas of the body.
 I created a short training session and sent him home earlier than everyone else.
 In these types of situations, my motto is "You're done before you're done."
 I want to send that athlete home with energy in the tan both physically and emotionally.